 The premise?
 A bean-to-bar chocolate shop, where cacao beans will be roasted on-site before being melted, tempered and handcrafted into bonbons, bars, pralines and ganaches.

-Le Chocolat Alain Ducasse opens in Paris February 20, just a few weeks after luxury tea house Ladurée threw open the doors to their first shop dedicated to chocolate.
+Meanwhile, Ducasse opens his chocolate boutique a few months after luxury tea house Ladurée threw open the doors to their first shop dedicated to chocolate.